Contact Us for a Free Consultation (818) 781-1570

 Federal International Extradition Lawyers

-There aren't many defenses to extradition as long as the process described in the United States Constitution and federal law were followed.
+There are few defenses to extradition as long as the process described in the United States Constitution and federal law is followed.
 In the vast majority of cases, the fugitive must be surrendered to the demanding state.

-There are, however, a few defenses that have been confirmed by the Supreme Court.
+There are, however, a few defenses that the Supreme Court has confirmed.
 These include whether the extradition documents were in proper order, whether the defendant was charged with a crime in the demanding state, and whether they are actually the person charged.

-If the defendant's petition for writ for habeas corpus is not successful, the arresting state has to hold them and the demanding state then has 30 days to retrieve the fugitive.
+If the defendant's petition for writ of habeas corpus is not successful, the arresting state must hold them, and the demanding state then has 30 days to retrieve the fugitive.

-If a defendant is represented by counsel prior to arrest and becomes aware of the filing of formal criminal charges, they may have an opportunity to negotiate a self-surrender in the proper jurisdiction with the prosecutor who filed the charges.
+Suppose a defendant is represented by counsel prior to arrest and becomes aware of the filing of formal criminal charges.
+In that case, they may have an opportunity to negotiate a self-surrender in the proper jurisdiction with the prosecutor who filed the charges.

 In addition to the opportunity for pre-filing resolutions to criminal cases, avoiding the formal extradition process is a significant benefit to being represented by experienced federal criminal defense counsel in the investigative stage of a federal criminal case.